Shape-Texture Debiased Neural Network Training: Shape-Texture Debiased Neural Network Training

 \section{Shape-Texture Debiased Neural Network Training}

 Recall that when obtaining a biased model, the strategy of label assignment is pivot---when the labels are exclusively determined by the images that provide shape (or texture) information in style transfer, we will obtain a shape-biased (or texture-biased) model.
-Therefore, to guide models for leveraging both shape and texture for predictions, we hereby propose a simple way (inspired by Mixup \citep{zhang2018mixup}) to softly construct labels during training.
+Therefore, to guide models for leveraging both shape and texture for predictions, we hereby propose a simple way, which is inspired by Mixup \citep{zhang2018mixup}, to softly construct labels during training.
 In other words, given the one-hot label of the shape-source image $y_s$ and the one-hot label of the texture-source image $y_t$, the new label that we assigned to the cue conflict image is

 where $\gamma \in [0, 1]$ is a manually selected hyperparameter to control the relative importance between shape and texture.
-By adjusting the shape-texture coefficient $\gamma$ from $0$ to $1$, we can find a continuous path to evolve the model from being a texture-biased one (\ie, $\gamma=0$) to being a shape-biased one (\ie, $\gamma=1$).
+By ranging the shape-texture coefficient $\gamma$ from $0$ to $1$, we obtain a path to evolve the model from being a texture-biased one (\ie, $\gamma=0$) to being a shape-biased one (\ie, $\gamma=1$).
 Although the two extreme ends lead to biased models with inferior performance, we empirically show that there exist a sweet point along this interpolation path, \ie, the learned models can properly acquires both shape and texture feature representations and achieve superior performance on a wide range of image recognition benchmarks.